microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/New-MgBetaProgramControl.md

 ## SYNOPSIS
 In the Azure AD access reviews feature, create a new programControl object.
 This links an access review to a program.
-Prior to making this request, the caller must have previously
+Prior to making this request, the caller must have previously This API is available in the following national cloud deployments.

 ## SYNTAX